 The 8 mile course starts from Lyons Park just after the beginning of the ebb (outgoing tide) and shoot down the Narrows under two bridges using the swift current.

 Check this out – Bremerton’s Port Washington Narrows runs fast with tidal current in excess of 4 knots!
-(Deception Pass maxes out at 9 kts)
+(Deception Pass maxes out at 9 knots)

-DATE TBA.
-Open to all human powered paddling and rowing craft with experience with current.
+DATE July 25.
+11AM START.
+Open to all human powered paddling and rowing craft who can self rescue and with experience with current.

 - Per State Guidelines we will have a Covid-19 sanitation and hand cleaning station at the start.